“It should have been a red flag that … ”

 - Constant criticism or negativity

-- Hints of criminal behavior [do a quick background check first]
+- Hints of criminal behavior [do a quick reverse phone lookup first]

 - Hostile sarcasm